derberg/manage-files-in-multiple-repositories/README.md

 - master/main issue for PRs
 - send to output info about links to PRs
 - action works only with push event
+- add proper try/catch and setting failure with core package
+- add clear info about GITHUB_TOKEN that if someone wants to use different than GitHub Action, then they need to make sure the other account has rights to push to repositories it is suppose to update.

 ## Development